 Rick: Now you called it Londonderry or Derry?

 Stephen: To the Protestant community it’s very proudly “Londonderry.”
 No Catholics in the city would accept that term — never call it “Londonderry.”
 To the Catholic here, it’s always “Derry.”

 Derry is the finest walled town in all Ireland — and visitors are free to walk the ramparts.

 Stephen’s taking me to a pub.
-In sectarian neighborhoods — pubs are particularly sectarian.a hangout for either Unionists or Republicans.
-In this pub, the decor — particularly the Irish flag — makes the politics of these folks perfectly clear — this is a Catholic crowd.
-Protestants can feel comfortable here, unless they say something provocative or wear Unionist colors or symbols.
-(Leave your Union Jack at home.)
+In sectarian neighborhoods pubs are particularly sectarian — a hangout for either Loyalists or Republicans.
+In this pub, the decor — particularly the Irish flag — makes the politics of these folks perfectly clear: this is a Catholic crowd.
+Protestants can feel comfortable here unless they say something provocative or wear Unionist colors or symbols.
+Leave your Union Jack at home

 The Antrim Coast is one of the most popular and scenic drives in the whole of Ireland.
 Homesteads are pristine.
 A short drive through this idyllic farm country makes it clear: tidiness is a Scots-Irish forte.
-Visitors enjoy desolate walks, evocative castle ruins and dramatic beaches.
-The Antrim Coast is a popular vacation get-away for Belfast.
-A road trip here is spiced with fun surprises, like “show off your horse day” at the local pony club.
-Build a little slack into your itinerary so you can actually stop and enjoy the action.
+Visitors explore desolate trails, evocative castle ruins, and dramatic beaches.
+The Antrim Coast is a popular vacation getaway from Belfast.
+A road trip here comes with fine surprises, like “show off your horse day” at the local riding club.
+Build a little slack into your itinerary so you can actually stop and check out the action.

 Those taking the distillery tour learn this emphatically during the tasting.
 Four volunteers per tour get to taste test eight different whiskeys.

 Distillery tour guide: As you’ll come to the Scotch and the Irish, the Scotch, as I’ve told you before, it is only double distilled, where the Irish is triple distilled… Congratulations, fully-qualified Irish whiskey taster.